louismullie/temp-data/markdown_final/ee7cde53-3e18-ec63-f2bc-9a8e9cb2d14a.md

 While we acknowledge the difficulties in defining chronic hypophosphatemia, we propose the following definition may be used in children and adults:

-"At least three consecutive, morning fasting serum phosphate readings below the lower limit of normal (LLN) for healthy age‐ and sex‐matched reference ranges, taken at least 3 months apart (eg, 0, 3, and 6 months)."
+"At least three consecutive, morning fasting serum phosphate readings below the lower limit of normal (LLN) for healthy age‐ and sex‐matched reference ranges, taken at least 3 months apart (eg, 0, 3, and 6 months)".

 However, we emphasize the importance of using clinical judgment when managing patients with hypophosphatemia.
 Further investigations and management should be considered without delay when there is suspicion of an underlying condition that may require earlier intervention, if severe hypophosphatemia is identified (eg, serum phosphate in adults < 0.3 mmol/L), if hypophosphatemia is associated with severe symptoms or in patients with a known genetic risk (eg, a mother with XLH) and causes of acute hypophosphatemia have been excluded.
 In children beyond perinatal age, the first measurement of low phosphate should prompt additional investigations.
 In such situations, serum phosphate measurement should be repeated as soon as possible, and treatment should be initiated promptly, without the need to formally define hypophosphatemia as a chronic condition.
 In all cases of chronic hypophosphatemia, it is crucial to determine the underlying cause because some disorders (eg, TIO) may require extensive diagnostic investigations and surgical treatment, whereas others may need lifelong therapy and follow‐up (eg, XLH).